 This Leftover Steak Pasta recipe is a delicious way to use the leftovers from a bone-in steak meal using porterhouse or ribeye.
 Excellent paired with a Lagrein red wine from Italy’s Alto Adige – Südtirol region.
 Full disclosure: The wine was sent as a complimentary press sample from Teuwen Communications.

 Have you ever made a big bone-in steak and felt like you didn’t want to waste the bits of meat left on the bone?
 This Leftover Steak Pasta recipe is for you!
+For more ideas on what to do with those leftovers, check out our collection of the Best Leftover Steak recipes.
+One tasty new one we just added is the Leftover Steak Fajitas recipe.

 I had grilled some Bistecca alla Fiorentina, which left two big t-bones from the porterhouse steak with some meat and fat.
 I had a vision for sticking with the Italian theme, and the result was this delicious leftover steak pasta recipe.